 A proper inventory can save you moving expenses by allowing the IT staff to discard unused and redundant components.
 Unneeded but usable components can be wiped clean of data and sold for metal, donated to a non-profit or sold as usable IT equipment to a start-up.

 It may be easier to move components where they are rather than breaking down your IT configurations.
 If you plan to move components on the racks, your IT staff should check both the static and dynamic load ratings of all equipment carts and racks.

 You can load racks up to the static-rating threshold when the racks are perfectly still.
 The dynamic rating indicates the maximum capacity of racks when they’re rolling or being moved.
 Racks that are loaded over the dynamic limit should be reconfigured so they don’t tip over during the relocation.
 Otherwise, purchase new racks to avoid accidents or injury to people and equipment.

 If your IT employees don’t have the tools or experience to handle your intricate cabling needs, hire a professional cable installation company to complete this step in your new location.
 A fresh, neatly organized cable setup gets your new site off to a great start and frees your IT staff to focus on staff communication and connection needs.

 Contact Wheaton World Wide Moving today to schedule professional relocation of your sensitive IT equipment.
-Our crews have conditioned trucks and plenty of experience moving fragile data center components, so your commercial relocation is worry-free.
+We offer office relocation services through local agents across the country.
+Our crews have conditioned trucks and plenty of experience moving fragile data center components, so your commercial move is worry-free for all departments.